5 Answers to “What Is Your Work Style?”

 Answering this question with your classic “I’m a hard worker,” responses won’t do much for you.
 In fact, even answering with something like, “I pride myself on the way I communicate to others” won’t really cut it.
 That’s because these are answers the interviewer would expect to hear.
 And because of that, they lack some enthusiasm and creativity that the interviewer is searching for.

 Avoid answer’s that:

 - Answers the interviewer might expect to hear.

 Before Your Interview, Prepare Your Answer To This Question

 One way that you can get ahead of the question is to spend the time to think about what makes you unique in your working style.
-It can be difficult to do but think back at your work.
+It can be not easy to do but think back at your work.
 Try to recall moments where your colleagues complimented you in ways that you felt stood out.
 What those strengths were that they mentioned.
 Write them down on a piece of paper and put them in a bulleted format.
 Once you have that, you have the makings for what you could start to bring up in your answer that is specific to you.

-What you’ll want to do is keep your answer within the following guidelines:
+What you’ll want to do is keep your answer within the following guidelines.

 - Keep your answer personal, humble, honest.

 - Give strict examples if you can but keep it brief.